TheoriginalMMM/How-to-use-nnUNet-DeepMedic-for-brain-tumor-segmentation/nnU-Net-lab.md

 If you want to use a new database with other modalities and that does not respect the same properties of the database used for the training you will have to create a new task that you find an example how to do it  [here](dataset_conversion.md).

-You can also modify or hear the preprocessing pipeline with other processing, you find more details here .
+You can also modify or hear the preprocessing pipeline with other processing, you find more details [here](extendingnnUnet.md) .

-Once the model has finished learning you can use it for segmentation in the same way as [here](#How to use the pre-trained model to segment brain tumors?).
+Once the model has finished learning you can use it for segmentation in the same way as [here](#How-to-use-the-pre-trained-model-to-segment-brain-tumors).

-## How can I prepare my data ?
+## How can I prepare my data

 ## test